 Gender identity is different than sexual orientation.
 Sexual orientation is about who we're attracted to.
 Gender identity is about our own personal sense of being male or female (or someone outside that binary.)
 Transgender people can be gay, lesbian, bisexual or straight.

-If you don't know what pronouns to use, ask.
+If you don't know what pronouns to use, listen first.

-Be polite and respectful when you ask a person which pronoun they prefer.
-Then use that pronoun and encourage others to do so.
+If you're unsure which pronoun a person prefers, listen first to the pronoun other people use when referring to that person.
+Someone who knows the person well will probably use the correct pronoun.
+If you must ask which pronoun the person prefers, start with your own.
+For example, "Hi, I'm Dani and I prefer the pronouns she and her.
+What about you?"
+Then use that person's preferred pronoun and encourage others to do so.
 If you accidently use the wrong pronoun, apologize quickly and sincerely, then move on.
 The bigger deal you make out of the situation, the more uncomfortable it is for everyone.

 Understand the differences between "coming out" as lesbian, bisexual, or gay and "coming out" as transgender.

-"Coming out" to other people as lesbian, gay, or bisexual is typically seen as revealing a "truth" that allows others to know your authentic self.
+"Coming out" to other people as lesbian, gay, or bisexual is typically seen as revealing a truth that allows others to know your authentic self.
 The LGB community places great importance and value on the idea of being "out" in order to be happy and whole.
-When a transgender person has transitioned and is living as their authentic gender - that is their "truth."
-The world is now seeing them as their true selves.
-Unfortunately, sometimes when others discover a person is transgender they no longer see the person as a "real" man or woman - and it can feel disempowering for a transgender person to have that experience.
-Some people (like Janet Mock) may choose to publicly discuss their lives in an effort to raise awareness and make cultural change.
-But please don't assume that it's necessary for a transgender person to be "out" to everyone in order to feel happy and whole.
+When a transgender person has transitioned and is living as their authentic gender - that is their truth.
+The world now sees them as their true selves.
+Unfortunately, it can often feel disempowering for a transgender person to disclose to others that he or she is transgender.
+Sometimes when others learn a person is trans they no longer see the person as a "real" man or woman.
+Some people may choose to publicly discuss their lives in an effort to raise awareness and make cultural change, but please don't assume that it's necessary for a transgender person to always disclose that they are transgender in order to feel happy and whole.

 Be careful about confidentiality, disclosure, and "outing."